NIFTY 50: Methodology

 The index was initially calculated on a full market capitalization methodology.
 On 26 June 2009, the computation was changed to a free-float methodology.
 The base period for the NIFTY 50 index is 3 November 1995, which marked the completion of one year of operations of the equity market segment on NSE.
 The base value of the index has been set at 1,000 and a base capital of ₹2.06 trillion.

 The index is re-balanced on semi-annual basis.
-The cut-off date is January 31 and July 31 every year; further, average data for the previous six months from the cut-off date is considered to filter stocks.
+The cut-off date is 31 January and 31 July every year; further, average data for the previous six months from the cut-off date is considered to filter stocks.
 A notice of 4 weeks from the date of change is given to market participants so that they can prepare for any changes.

 Constituents

-The Nifty 50 has the following constituents, as of 30 September 2025.
+The Nifty 50 has the following constituents, as of 8 December 2025.